 \subsection{Quantitative Evaluation with Ground Truth}

-We conduct a validation experiment to evaluate the faithfulness of Visual-TCAV.
-In this experiment, we train convolutional networks in a controlled setting, where ground truth is known, and assess whether the Visual-TCAV attributions match this ground truth.
+We conducted a validation experiment to evaluate the faithfulness of Visual-TCAV.
+In this experiment, we train a series of convolutional networks in a controlled setting, where the ground truth for explanations is known, and assess whether the Visual-TCAV attributions match this ground truth.
 For this purpose, we create a dataset of three classes -- cucumber, taxi, and zebra -- which are the same classes used in the TCAV validation experiment.
-We then create multiple versions of this dataset by altering a percentage of the images with a tag, represented by a letter enclosed in a randomly sized square, added in a random location of the image (examples are shown in \cref{fig:method_validation_graph_1}).
-Specifically, zebra images are tagged with a “Z” in a purple square, taxi images with a “T” in a magenta square, and cucumber images with a “C” in a cyan square.
-From these tagged images, we create five datasets: one of images without tags, and four others with 25\%, 50\%, 75\%, and 100\% of tagged images respectively.
+We then create multiple versions of this dataset by altering a percentage of the images with a tag, represented by a letter enclosed in a randomly sized square, added in a random location of the image.
+Specifically, zebra images are tagged with a ``Z'' in a purple square, taxi images with a ``T'' in a magenta square, and cucumber images with a ``C'' in a cyan square.
+From these tagged images, we create five datasets: one of images without tags, and four others with 25\%, 50\%, 75\%, and 100\% of tagged images, respectively.
 Each dataset is then used to train a different model, each including six convolutional layers and a GAP layer.
-Depending on the dataset used for training, each model may learn to recognize either the entities (i.e., cucumbers, taxis, and zebras), the tags, or both and will decide which ones to give more importance.
+Depending on the dataset used for training, each model may learn to recognize either the entities (i.e., cucumbers, taxis, and zebras), the tags, or both, and will decide which ones to give more importance.
 To obtain an approximated ground truth assessing which concept -- entity or tag -- is more important, we ask the models to classify a set of 200 incorrectly tagged test images per class.